Good Morning, Kris

 Good Morning, Kris is a Philippine television talk show broadcast by ABS-CBN.
 Hosted by Kris Aquino, it aired from May 31 to October 8, 2004, replacing Morning Girls with Kris and Korina and was replaced by Morning Star.

+The talk show is currently available online on Jeepney TV's YouTube Channel.

 Overview

 Premiere

 Good Morning, Kris premiered on May 31, 2004, after a very successful run of the morning show Morning Girls with Kris and Korina for 16 months.
 Kris Aquino was the sole host of the show, and it was aired live where its predecessor was before.
 It dealt with many subjects, whether lovelife or family problems.

 Format

 Aquino would sit on a sofa lounge chair, and the guest would sit in front of her or sometimes beside her, so that she can accommodate everyone and can easily talk to them.
 Although the show is somewhat similar to its predecessors, Aquino aims to give an aura to everyone who is in her show, whether her celebrity guest, the live studio audience, or the people who are watching her every day.